Welcome to Part 2 of our series on top tips for long-distance travel with a toddler!

-- Two or three books, normally two favorites and a new one.
+- Two or three books, normally two favourites and a new one.
 Bonus points if the new one is about an airport or plane trip.
 I like to have them in paperback, but you could add them to your Kindle or tablet if you wish (which would save on space).

 - If your child has discovered drawing, try a pad of paper, a new colouring book and new pencils.

 - A mini etcha-sketch.
 Some airlines, such as Emirates, hand these out to younger passengers.
-Miss M has 4 different animal shaped ones.
+Miss M has 4 different animal-shaped ones.